CptSoban/projects/amplicon_workflow/README.md

     conda activate snakemake

 2. Fill in the fields in the config.yaml with your information and save the file as config.yaml in the directory projects/amplicon_workflow/config/.
-    Keep a copy of your finished config file in config/old_configs for reference (recommended).
+    You can keep a copy of your config file in config/old_configs for reference.

-3. Make sure to have dorado installed and available in your PATH.
-Check installation with:

-    dorado --version

-4. To test the workflow, perform a dry run with the command in projects/amplicon_workflow/:
+3. To test the workflow, perform a dry run with the command in projects/amplicon_workflow/:

     snakemake -np

-5. To run the workflow, use the command in projects/amplicon_workflow/:
+4. To run the workflow, use the command in projects/amplicon_workflow/:

     snakemake --use-conda --conda-frontend conda --cores all